How Hotels, Restaurants and Bars Use Google My Business to Dominate Local Search

 Direct search: A customer directly searched for your business name or address in Google search or Google Maps

 Discovery search: A customer used Google search or Google Maps to search for a category, product, or service that you offer, and your listing appeared.

 The table below shows how many direct and discovery searches the average business in each industry appeared in per month (sorted by the top 5 industries).

 As you can see, there’s a strong trend of hotels, restaurants, and bars beating out the competition in search.
 But before we raise a glass to these behemoths of GMB, there are some important things to note.

 We’ve shown in our own prior research that bars, restaurants, and hotels are the business types most likely to have reviews on their Google My Business Listings.
 In that study, we found that 99% of bars had reviews, 99% of restaurants had reviews, and 98% of hotels had reviews.

-When you consider that review signals are considered the third most important to local rankings, it becomes clear that the hospitality industry as a whole has a strong focus on generating reviews, which leads to fewer businesses standing out therefore a broader distribution in the local pack for discovery searches.
+When you consider that review signals are considered the third most important to local rankings (according to a 2018 study by Moz), it becomes clear that the hospitality industry as a whole has a strong focus on generating reviews, which leads to fewer businesses standing out therefore a broader distribution in the local pack for discovery searches.

 It’s also worth noting that just yesterday it was reported that Google is now asking for more detail in your hotel reviews (to supplant the data once supplied by TrustYou), suggesting that hotels will need to up their review game even further to compete.